Information for individuals who apply to work for, or who attend a recruitment event or undertake an assessment with Shell.

-We hold personal data of unsuccessful Applicants for no longer than two years after the recruitment process or assessment has completed.
+Subject to different retention periods set out in the privacy notice in your location, we hold personal data of unsuccessful Applicants for at least six (6) months but no longer than two (2) years after the recruitment process or assessment has been completed.

-In all cases information may be held for a) a longer period of time where there is a legal or regulatory reason to do so (in which case it will be deleted once no longer required for the legal or regulatory purpose) or b) a shorter period where the individual objects to the processing of their personal data and there is no longer a legitimate purpose to retain it.
+Information may be held for a longer period of time where there is a legal or regulatory reason to do so (in which case it will be deleted once no longer required for the legal or regulatory purpose).

-What are the consequences of not providing my data?
+What are the consequences of not providing your data?

-If you are unsatisfied with the handling of your personal data by Shell, then you have the right to lodge a complaint to the Personal Information Protection Commission whose address whose address is 4th floor, Government Complex, (03171) 209, Sejong-daero, Jongno-gu, Seoul, Korea.
-Please visit http://www.pipc.go.kr for more information.
+If you are unsatisfied with the handling of your personal data by Shell, then you have the right to lodge a complaint to Personal Information Protection Commission whose address is 4th floor, Government Complex Seoul, (03171) 209, Sejong-daero, Jongno-gu, Seoul, or the Dutch Data Protection Authority whose address is Prins Clauslaan 60, 2595 AJ The Hague, The Netherlands.
+Please visit http://www.pipc.go.kr or https://autoriteitpersoonsgegevens.nl/en for more information.

 Cookies and similar technologies